SNAP Eligibility Calculator – Pennsylvania

 Work Requirements (ABAWD)

-How much can a 1 person household get for SNAP in Pennsylvania?
+How much can a 1-person household get for SNAP in Pennsylvania?

 Can I get SNAP in Pennsylvania if I just lost my job?

-Does rent help increase SNAP benefits in Pennsylvania?
+Does rent increase SNAP benefits in Pennsylvania?

 Do Social Security and SSI count as income for SNAP in Pennsylvania?